vackosar/vackosar.github.io/_drafts/2023-06-08-Prompting-Techniques-Sqeeze-the-Best-Out-of-Your-LLM.md

 Large language models (LLMs) like ChatGPT ([GPT-3](https://arxiv.org/pdf/2005.14165.pdf)), Claude, Bard are trained to predict text continuation with extra tuning for following conversations and instructions (RLHF).
 We steer the model with a small additional textual context, such that it **learns in context** without large amount of training data.
 This additional context is called prompt.
-Systematic development and evaluation of the prompt is called prompt engineering.
+Systematic development of prompts using metric evaluation is called prompt engineering.

 ## Trade-offs in Prompting